 Understanding the types of human errors helps in developing targeted prevention strategies:

 Human error highlights the critical importance of robust security awareness training programs and a strong security culture within organizations.
-Regular training helps employees recognize potential risks and understand the importance of following security protocols diligently.
+Regular training enables employees to recognize potential risks and understand the importance of diligently following security protocols.

 Key Stats